A Sparse Linear Model for Positive Definite Estimation of Covariance Matrices: Methods

-where $\bSigma \succeq 0$ represents the positive semi-definite constraint.
+where $\bSigma(\bsigma)$ is the covariance matrix $\bSigma$ with $\bsigma$ as its elements.
 Hence, estimation of $\bSigma^\ast$ can be cast as a constrained estimation of $\bsigma^\ast$ in the model \eqref{eq:linear_covreg}.
 Both the ordinary least squares estimator and the maximum likelihood estimator of $\bsigma^\ast$ are equal to $\text{vech}(\bS)$ and the corresponding covariance matrix estimator $\bS$ is always positive semi-definite.